azimuth-cloud/azimuth-config/docs/repository/index.md

 ## Documenting your configuration

-See [local customisations](../configuration/16-local-customisations.md#site-specific-documentation) for information on how to create and publish site-specific operator ducmentation as part of your Azimuth deployment.
+See [local customisations](../configuration/16-local-customisations.md#site-specific-documentation) for information on how to create and publish site-specific operator documentation as part of your Azimuth deployment.

 ## Upgrading to a new Azimuth release